Latipay/latipay.github.io/src/v2/latipay-wechat-mini-app.md

 TLTR
   1. use wx js api to login and get code in mini app
-  2. use weixin api for getting openid with the code
+  2. use weixin api for getting openid with the code in your server
-  3. send a request to latipay with the openid
+  3. send a request to latipay with the openid in your server
-  4. use wx mini app payment api to make a payment
+  4. use wx mini app payment api to make a payment in mini app

 ## API Details